levibuzolic/eslint-plugin-no-only-tests/README.md

 The above example will catch any uses of `test.only`, `test.focus`, `it.only`, `it.focus`, `assert.only` and `assert.focus`.

-This rule supports autofixing only when the `fix` option is set to `true` to avoid changing runtime code unintentionally when configured in an editor.
+This rule supports opt-in autofixing when the `fix` option is set to `true` to avoid changing runtime code unintentionally when configured in an editor.

 ```json
 "rules": {